uma21626/Subscription-Tracker/README.md

 # Subscription-Tracker
 This n8n workflow automatically tracks subscription/recurring expenses.
 When the user sends a natural language message (e.g., “I subscribed to Spotify for $9.99 a month”), the workflow extracts details and appends them into a Google Sheet.

-* Features
+FEATURES

- Extracts subscription details (Expense, Charge Date, Cadence, Cost, Status)
+- Extracts subscription details (Expense, Charge Date, Cadence, Cost, Status)

- Default values applied (e.g., today’s date if no charge date given)
+- Default values applied (e.g., today’s date if no charge date given)

- Appends to Google Sheets (or Excel/CSV alternative if Ollama is used)
+- Appends to Google Sheets (or Excel/CSV alternative if Ollama is used)

- Runs locally with Ollama (free) or with OpenAI/Claude/Gemini APIs
+- Runs locally with Ollama (free) or with OpenAI/Claude/Gemini APIs

-* Requirements
+REQUIREMENTS

 - n8n installed (self-hosted or n8n.cloud)